ralvs/fullybooker/README.md

 ## What's the objective?

-Create one webpage that allows a user to create / manage bookings.
+Create one webpage that allows a user to create / manage bookings.<br>
 I choose to use Next.js v14 and it's new powerfull features Server Components and Server Actions